Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli.md

   elements which you intend to use in other element or app projects, or distribute on a registry like Bower or NPM.
 Elements are reusable and organized to be used alongside other elements, so components are referenced outside the project.

+  See the guide to [creating an element project with the Polymer CLI](create-element-polymer-cli) for more information.

 * Application projects.
 In an app project, you build an application, composed of Polymer elements, which you intend to deploy as a website.
 Applications are self-contained, organized with components inside the application.

+  See the guide to [creating an application project with the Polymer CLI](create-app-polymer-cli) for more information.

+## Commands

+See the documentation on [Polymer CLI commands](polymer-cli-commands) for a list of commands and how to use them.